proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 * `list_count`: an auxilliary counter used when setting up the call stack for recursion so the state machine knows when to stop recursing
 * `depth`: the current recursion depth of the state machine
 * `next`: pointer to the next top-level entry to encode. ignored if `is_last` is set to `1`
-* `is_last`: a boolean flag indicating whether or not the current top-level entry is the last to be processed.

 Execution begins in the `NewEntry` state.
 The following describes what happens during each state. (notation: `[x]` denotes the value in the input memory at the address given by `x`).
 This can also be seen in the function `gen_state_machine` in [`generation.rs`](./generation.rs):
 * `NewEntry`: